madelson/DistributedLock/docs/DistributedLock.SqlServer.md

 ## Implementation notes

 SQL-based locks can be constructed with a connection string, an `IDbConnection`, or an `IDbTransaction`.
 When a connection is passed, the lock will be scoped to that connection and when a transaction is passed the lock will be scoped to that transaction.
-In most cases, using a `connectionString` is preferred because it allows for the library to efficiently multiplex connections under the hood and eliminates the risk that the passed-in `IDbConnection`/`IDbTransaction` gets used in a way that disrupts the locking process.
+In most cases, using a `connectionString` is preferred because it allows for the library to efficiently multiplex connections under the hood and eliminates the risk that the passed-in `IDbConnection`/`IDbTransaction` gets used in a way that disrupts the locking process. **NOTE that since `IDbConnection`/`IDbTransaction` objects are not thread-safe, lock objects constructed with them can only be used by one thread at a time.**

 ## Options